microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 <br><img src="images/play_plot.png">

-Capture with graphs of potentiometer in percentage (green) and speed in RPM (yellow) at run-time:
+Capture with dark theme enabled of potentiometer in percentage (green) and speed in RPM (yellow) at run-time:

 <br><img src="images/dvrt.png">